ZhiyunLab/CsQA/desc.md

 Zhiyan Technology

 ## Model Description:
-We only used the question and choices without any extra data.
+We conduct our experiments on the provided question-choices pairs without extra data.

+For each sample, five parts are concatenated into one string with the following formats:

-For one sample, We concatenated them such as `<cls> question_tokens <sep> choice_tokens <sep> `for every choice.
-And using `mutlichoice` train mode.
+`<cls> question_tokens <sep> choice_tokens <sep> `

+Then the system is trained based on `Multiple-Choice`, and the formats are:

 `question_tokens = 'Q: ' + question`，
 `choice_tokens = 'A: ' + choice`

+Here are our forward function example:

 ```
 def forward(input_ids):
    """